Data Processing Agreement:

 Every recipient of sendings via EventKingdom has the right to opt-out of such sendings.
 Each sending to recipients contains an unsubscribe link in the bottom left corner of the email.
 Each recipient can click on the unsubscribe link and unsubscribe from the sender of the email.
 If a recipient does this, sendings from this sender will no more be sent to the recipient's email address and marked accordingly in the recipient list.

-Changes to this Data Protection Policy
+Changes to Data Protection and signed downloadable version

 It may seem necessary to occasionally update this Data Protection Policy to reflect changes in our site and business.
 EventKingdom therefore reserves the right to modify this Data Protection Policy at any time.
 When changes to this Data Protection Policy are made, we will revise the "last updated" date at the top of this Data Protection Policy.
 If we make any material changes in the way we collect, use, and/or share your personal information, we will notify you by sending an email to the email address you provided us in your account.
 We recommend that you check our Data Protection Policy from time to time to inform yourself of any changes in this Data Protection Policy and especially before you profide any personal data.
+If you wish to download a digitally signed version (no charge) please go to ACCOUNT/SETTINGS.

 How to contact us and further questions